How to Add Persistent Storage to Flowise AI Agents

 - Best for: Active workflows, human review, RAG.

-- Setup: specific HTTP Request node or Custom Tool.
+- Setup: An HTTP Request node against

 Give Your AI Agents Persistent Storage